gvwilson/sdxpy/CONTRIBUTING.md

 1. To create a cross-reference to a chapter or appendix write:

     ```markdown
-    [% x topic %]
+    [%x topic %]
     ```

     where `topic` is the slug of the chapter being referred to.
-    This shortcode is converted to `Chapter N` or `Appendix N` as appropriate.
+    This shortcode is converted to `Chapter N` or `Appendix N` or the equivalent in other languages.
     Please only refer to chapters or appendices, not to sections.

 ### External Links

 1. The table of external links lives in `./info/links.yml`.
-    Please add entries as needed.
+    Please add entries as needed,
+    or add translations of URLs to existing entries using a two-letter language code as a key.

 1. To refer to an external link write: